BitClip/BitClip/README.md

 #BitClip
 #### The most easy-to-use client-side Bitcoin wallet on the internet.

-## Just got into Bitcoin and need a secure, light-weight wallet?
+## Interested in Bitcoin and need a simple, secure wallet?

-Download BitClip!
 We got tired of clunky wallets with a bazillion form fields.
-We built BitClip to give you a safe way to store and spend Bitcoins without the clutter:
+BitClip is built to provide a safe way to store and spend Bitcoins without any clutter:
   - All private keys managed client-side
   - Encrypted storage of address-key pairs
   - Encrypted propagation of transactions through HelloBlock API
   - Testnet support (Testnet addresses come preloaded with Bitcoins)

 Soon to be released:
-  - Backup
+  - Backup wallet
   - Import/Export address-key pairs